Connect with Students

 Looking to build your brand on campus and connect with top talent?
 The Undergraduate Business Career Center offers a number of ways to connect with students.

-- Career Workshops.
-The Undergraduate Business Career Center holds multiple workshops and panels throughout the year, and we are always looking for volunteers to familiarize students with a particular industry and share expert knowledge regarding networking, job searching, and career skills.
+The Undergraduate Business Career Center holds multiple workshops and panels throughout the year, and welcome volunteers to familiarize students with a particular industry and share expert knowledge regarding networking, job searching, and career skills.
 Opportunities include sponsorship of events, keynote speaking opportunities, and employer panels.

-To indicate your interest and be added to our mailing list, complete the short survey here.
+To indicate your interest in panel, workshop, and speaking opportunities, complete the short survey form.

+Networking events are a great venue to build your company's brand among students, and can be as structured or as open as you'd like.
 There are a number of restaurants near the Carlson School that can help you plan a networking event.
-These events are great for building your company's brand among students, and can be as structured or as open as you'd like.
 After you've determined what type of event you'd like to host, the Undergraduate Business Career Center can help you market the event to students.
 For more information contact the Employer Relations team.

-The Carlson School Undergraduate Mentorship Program gives you an opportunity to contribute your experience and knowledge to students who are exploring career options and professional development opportunities.
-The program is open to sophomores, juniors, and seniors.
-As a volunteer mentor, you will be matched with a student based on the student's chosen field and your preference for working with upper or lower division students.
+The Carlson School Undergraduate Mentorship Program gives professionals an opportunity to contribute their experience and knowledge to students who are exploring career options and professional development opportunities.
+The program is open to Carlson School sophomores, juniors, and seniors.
+As a volunteer mentor, you will be matched with a student based on his or her chosen field and your preference for working with upper or lower division students.
 The program begins each fall, continues into spring semester, and concludes in mid-April.
-For more information, visit the Undergraduate Mentorship Program page
+For more information, visit the Undergraduate Mentorship Program page.

 Site visits provide a hands-on, realistic look at your organization by giving students a chance to tour your facilities, meet with management, and ask questions.
 Students often make connections that encourage them to consider your organization in their job search.
 The Undergraduate Business Career Center organizes site visits to companies in Chicago, New York, San Francisco, and other locations.
 If you'd like to invite Carlson School students to visit your facility, please connect with one of our Business Development and Employer Relations team members.